Don-Soby-2007/User_Administration/README.md

 ## 📝 License

 Distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+It is an open-source project.

 ## 📫 Contact